Paying for care

 Can you still help me arrange my care?

 We can still help you even if you're not eligible for financial help from us.
-For example, you can ask us to arrange any non-residential services for you.
+We will charge you a fee for sourcing, contracting and/or ongoing administration as appropriate, as well as the full cost of care.

 Get financial advice for self-funding